Geeksltd/MSharp.Docs/how-to/menus/creatingMenu.md

 Fortunately MSharp makes Menus easy.

-Menus can be added to UI -> Modules.
+Menus can be added to **UI -> Modules**.
 Right clicking on the menu folder will allow you to add a new M# menu item, which provides a handy template.

 ```csharp
 using MSharp;

 namespace Modules